certara/pyDarwin/docs/Example1.rst

 1. ""
 2. "\*CWTKG**THETA(V2~WT)"

-The first will have no text in that record, resulting in
+The first will have no text in that record, resulting in:

 ::

     TVV2=THETA(2)

-and the 2nd text being substituted will result in
+and the 2nd text being substituted will result in:

 ::

     TVV2=THETA(2)*CWTKG**THETA(V2~WT)

-The 2nd token for the initial estimate for THETA(V2~WT) wil be similar.
+The 2nd token for the initial estimate for THETA(V2~WT) will be similar.
 The token text options will be:

 1. ""
 2. "  (-4,0.8,4) \\t; THETA(V2~WT) POWER volume ~WT "